ScottSoftware/ScottSoftware/README.md

 to be my everything, the only constant I have.
 I enjoy everything I do on them, and will for years to come.

 ## Contact me at scottsoftware@proton.me, CashApp $StepperDox
+## Any and all code that lacks a LICENSE.md file is free to use as you see fit, without credit

 <!---
 ScottSoftware/ScottSoftware is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.